danintel/sawtooth-faq/prefixes.rst

 Sawtooth addresses are 70 hex characters.
 The prefix is either the first 6 characters of the SHA-512 hash of the namespace, or, for some base namespaces, a "hex word".
-The validator_registry uses a SHA-256 hash.
+The Sawtooth Validator registry is an outlier.
+It uses the SHA-256 hash (not SHA-512) and hashes "validator_registry" (not "sawtooth_validator_registry").
 The remainder of the address is TF-specific and defined for each TF.
 Listing of a TF does not imply endorsement.